-We’re crowing over the upcoming Lunar New Year.
+We’re squealing with excitement over the upcoming Lunar New Year.
 This family-centric celebration starts on the first day of the new moon on the Chinese calendar (Jan.
-28!), and we’ve searched high and low for ways to involve the whole crew.
-From paper lanterns and red envelopes to lunar calendars and rooster art, scroll down and find your favorite Chinese New Year crafts to celebrate the year of the Rat.
+25!), and we’ve searched high and low for ways to involve the whole crew.
+From paper lanterns and red envelopes to lunar calendars and more, scroll down and find your favorite Chinese New Year crafts to celebrate the year of the Rat.

 Chinese New Year is celebrating the Year of the Rat, so this little mouse craft is perfect for young kids, even toddlers.
 Be sure to save a few cracker or cereal boxes in advance of setting up; you can see what other materials you'll need, and how to get started over at No Time for Flashcards.

 Light up your new year with these simple sparkle Chinese lanterns made from colored paper, jewel stickers, tape, and glue.
 Put them up in pairs, but remember—four is an unlucky number!
 If your little crafter is on a roll, eight lanterns strung together are lucky and bring wealth.
 Heidi over at Happiness is Homemade gives us the how-to-do.

 Have the littles get into the New Year spirit by creating toothpick firecracker art like this one by Kristina Buskirk over at Toddler Approved.
 Make these with construction paper, toothpicks, and paint.
 Once done make a little noise with bubble wrap and pop those evil spirits away.
 Grab the instructions here.